-All publicly owned golf courses within the BMAP must obtain a certification for golf course BMPs under section 403.9339 F.S. and all golf courses must implement the BMPs described in the DEP golf course BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses (DEP, 2021).
-All publicly owned golf courses located within a BMAP are required to submit an NMP to DEP that is designed to sustain even plant growth while minimizing excessive growth and nutrient losses.
-Required information for the NMP is available in Appendix E. A draft NMP must be submitted to DEP within one year of BMAP adoption and a final document is due two years after adoption.
-All soil and water sampling must include appropriate nitrogen and phosphorous analyses.
+Superintendents of all publicly owned golf courses within the BMAP must obtain a certification for golf course BMPs (UF-IFAS Florida Golf Courses Best Management Practices Program) under section 403.9339 F.S. and all golf courses must implement the BMPs described in the DEP golf course BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses (DEP, 2021).
+All golf courses located within a BMAP are required to submit an NMP to DEP that is designed to sustain even plant growth while minimizing excessive growth and nutrient losses.
+Required information for the NMP is available in Appendix D. A draft NMP must be submitted to DEP within one year of BMAP adoption and a final document is due two years after adoption.
+All soil, water, and tissue sampling must include appropriate nitrogen and phosphorous analyses.